Medical questions & health advice by board certified doctors

 Sometimes infections of the nail bed, for example those caused by fungus, can have the same effect.
 This is not the usual effect of a fungal infection of the nail, however, which is more likely to cause thickening, color change, and distortion of the nail.
 You will also need to consider several more serious underlying conditions, as another common cause of nails falling out is a serious shock to the system temporarily stopping growth of the nails.
-This can occur, for example, following a serious illness

-, from a serious nutrition problem, or from cancer.
+This can occur, for example, following a serious illness or surgery, from a serious nutrition problem, or from cancer.
 Finally, several drugs can cause the nails to fall out.
 By far the most common class of drugs that do this are drugs used in cancer treatment, but a few others can do it as well.
 In short, the most important thing for you to do is to see your primary care doctor as soon as possible!